 He began his professional career as a news anchor for an NBC News affiliate in Montana shortly after receiving his Bachelor’s Degree from University of Great Falls, MT, a small NAIA college in Montana.
 A reentry student, he attended Orange Coast College and accumulated 67 transfer credits.

-A native of Newport Beach, CA, he received his Doctorate in Educational Leadership in 2008, his Master’s in Educational Administration in 1991 and has regularly authored reports and conducted studies of career and technical education, the business of sport, educational leadership, and economic impact.
+A native of Newport Beach, CA, he received his Doctorate in Educational Leadership in 2008 and his Master’s in Educational Administration in 1991.
+Van Horn has regularly authored reports and conducted studies of career and technical education, the business of sport, educational leadership, and economic impact.
 His doctoral study explored how California community colleges assess cultural competency in hiring processes for sport head coaches and he chaired a task force identifying the economic impact of community college athletics in the Sacramento region and has consulted community college athletics programs with a specific emphasis on Title IX mandates.